naclsn/sel/README.md

 comment ::= '#' /.*/ '\n'
 ```

-The objective with it was to make it possible to type the
+The objective here was to make it possible to type the
 script plainly in any (most?) shell without worrying about
 quoting much if at all:
 - the script can span multiple arguments, they are joined